sultangazin/cyphy_testbed/README.md

 Currently, the "*Crazyflie*" drone by *Bitcraze* is the platform on which the test are run, but the system has been designed to include different platforms in the future.
 The core of the framework is based on *ROS*.

+This particular instance of the repository has additional files to facilitate learning control from expert demonstrations.

 ## Components The framework has been organized in modules (*ROS packages*) for ease of maintenance.

 Currently the following modules have been implemented:

 1. **commander_interface**
 This package provides the point of interaction between the vehicle and the user.
 The *commander\_node* advertises services for requesting task to the drone, such as goto, land, takeoff and full state tracking.
-These request are then managed by the Guidance that generates trajectories.
+These requests are then managed by the Guidance that generates trajectories.
 2. **control_router**
 This package takes care of selecting the controller that will control the drone.
 Currently, it is possible to select among onboard or offboard controller and, in case of multiple offboard controllers, which one is actually driving the vehicle.
 3. **crazyflie_controllers**
 This package contains the controllers to command the drone offboard.
+In particular, it contains the learned control *lfd\_controller* that is based off of the expert controller contained in *geometric_controller*.
 3. **crazyflie_ros**
 This is the package providing the library and services to communicate with the *Crazyflie* drone.
 4. **demo_launchers**